123.1 Policy

 • To contact professional resources to discuss an individual’s request for reasonable accommodations, academic adjustments, and/or auxiliary aids.
 The college must obtain the individual’s written request to do so.

-• To ensure that no employee or representative of the college engages in retaliatory conduct against an individual who exercises his/her rights under the ADA.
+• To ensure that no employee or representative of the college engages in retaliatory conduct against an individual who exercises their rights under the ADA.
+CEI will maintain records of all accommodation requests, the interactive process, and resolutions in compliance with ADA and Section 504 requirements.

 Rights and Responsibilities of the Individuals with Disabilities

-• Are entitled to equal access to, participation in, or the benefits of, any program or activity operated by the college.
+• CEI generally requires documentation from a licensed professional to support accommodation requests, except where the disability and need for accommodation are obvious.
+This request may come from the Students Accessibility Services department or Human Resources.
+Are entitled to equal access to, participation in, or the benefits of, any program or activity operated by the college.

 • Must identify as an individual with a disability seeking reasonable accommodations, academic adjustments, and/or auxiliary aids and, when requested, provide written documentation from a professional.
 Accommodations are not retroactive.